-- a) Condensate drain line must slope downhill to allow for gravity to direct the flow of condensate. to drain outside the home.
+- a.
+Condensate drain line must slope downhill to allow for gravity to direct the flow of condensate to drain outside the home.
 Condensate drain lines must run to an open drain or location outside the building's foundation.
-Under no circumstances may condensate drain into a crawl space.
-Draining onto walkways must be avoided if at all possible. - b) Condensate pumps are not recommended unless there is no other alternative.
-If a condensate pump is required, follow the manufacturer's installation requirements.
+Under no circumstances may condensate drain into a crawl space or onto a walkway. - b.
+Condensate drain piping must meet International Mechancial Code (IMC) requirements and should be made of copper, plastic or other corrosion-resistant material.

-12. ELECTRICAL

-- a) Must be installed on a dedicated electrical circuit. - b) An outdoor receptacle must be installed if required by code.
+- c.
+Condensate pumps are not recommended unless there is no other alternative.
+If a condensate pump is required, follow the manufacturer's installation requirements. - 12.
+ELECTRICAL - a.
+Must be installed on a dedicated electrical circuit. - b.
+An outdoor receptacle must be installed if required by code.